julianespinel/conductor/README.md

 1. payloadKeysToModify

 	If we are testing a service that creates an object into a DB (for example), we can't send the same payload in each HTTP request because probably the service will tell us that the object is already created.
-For this reason is imporant that Conductor generates a different HTTP payload for each request.
-How do we tell Conductor to do it?
+For this reason it is important that Conductor generates a different HTTP payload for each request.
+How do we tell Conductor to do that?

     In "payloadKeysToModify" we should define an array that references the keys of the "httpPayload" we want to change on each request.
 In the example above the array was: